Increasing Diversity in Clinical Trials Using Deep 6 AI

 As technology has developed over time, we can reach new populations who had not had prior access to certain medical care, including clinical trials.
 We’re also able to use it to counteract the effects of the human biases that have led to today’s gaps in trial participant diversity.
 AI can carry out functions that were previously only done manually, which significantly decreases the effects of inequitable practices and limited outreach to wider populations.

-As more research institutions join the Deep 6 AI ecosystem, the sponsors we work with will use the platform to find the best sites to run their trials.
+The sponsors we work in our ecosystem use the platform to find the best sites to run their trials.
 One of the biggest causes of a failed trial is a site’s inability to meet its recruitment goals, largely due to a misunderstanding of the makeup of their patient population.
 With a better understanding of the types of patients required for a study, more sites and sponsors can easily meet their recruitment goals, including diversity goals.
 Patients in community hospitals can be approached for studies more often.
-Often, patients with cases that require more novel treatments because the standard of care is not good enough, such as those with terminal illnesses, do everything they can to go looking for trials on their own.
-Because of so many intricacies in clinical trial criteria, they are often not good matches for the studies they bring to their doctor’s attention.
+Often, patients with cases that require more novel treatments because the standard of care is not good enough, such as those with terminal illnesses, go looking for trials on their own.
+Because of so many intricacies in clinical trial criteria, they are often not matches for the studies they try to join.

-When physicians have access to better tools, they can have confidence in bringing the best treatments to their patients, as soon as they’re available.
+When physicians have access to better tools, they can have confidence in bringing the best new treatments to their patients.
 As technology continues to evolve, we hope to keep playing a part in the efforts toward more inclusive and equitable treatment options for all people.

 Nour Malki, Communications and Content Specialist